thoughtworksarts/thoughtworksarts.github.io/app/_posts/2021-05-20-sicko-chatbot-new-media-opera.markdown

    alt='Eva’s brainwaves trigger colored “emotional” responses' caption='Eva’s brainwaves trigger colored “emotional” responses of  lights on her smart textile bodysuit, as well as emotionally themed sound and videos.
 Photo by Taavet Jansen' %}

-The opera’s spoken word libretto is adapted from the biography of Eva von Braun about her fourteen-year love affair with Adolph Hitler.
+The opera’s spoken word libretto is adapted from the biography of Eva von Braun about her fourteen-year love affair with Adolf Hitler.
 It is a metaphor for humanity’s infatuations with AI.

 <!--excerpt-ends-->